How much does it cost to secure a job in Korea?

 In case you’re wondering, the placement fee we collect from the schools has zero impact on your monthly salary nor does it effect the benefits you’ll receive or the severance package you’re entitled to at the end of your contract.
 If you’re dealing with other recruiting agents who are asking you to pay a fee then we strongly advise proceeding with caution.
 It means they’re trying to take advantage of you by collecting an additional fee that’s unwarranted.

-Are there any expenses that I will need to cover in order to secure the job and visa?
+Are there any start-up costs or expenses I will need to cover?

 Yes, there are some minor expenses that you will need to account for with respect to documentation.
 The list below highlights the average cost of each document.
 The exact price of each document will have slight variations from country to country and between States and Provinces.